-- Assemblies/talks are delivered with a focus on the law, e.g. Internet safety talks with sessions for students of different age ranges. - RS/PHSCE/History curricula deal with laws, how laws are made, difference between executive/ judiciary, etc.
+- We have a clearly structured behaviour policy which all students understand and follow. - Assemblies/talks are delivered with a focus on the law, e.g. Internet safety talks with sessions for students of different age ranges. - RS/PHSCE/History curricula deal with laws, how laws are made, difference between executive/judiciary, etc. - Past visit from Parliamentary Educational Group.